openeuler-mirror/oe-performance/docs/api/perf-board-design.md

 		copy ejob to a new job
 		job.testcase = job.test

-		delete all kpis from ejob
-		for each matching kpi in kpiMaps/kpiMapFuncs:
+		delete all (kpis in kpiMaps/kpiMapFuncs) from ejob for each matching kpi in kpiMaps/kpiMapFuncs:
 			copy job to a new tjob
 			tjob.testcase = map($kpi).testcase